michelle-miller/virtual-agent/add-custom-dialog.md

 For any core capability, you can choose to use your own conversation to interact with the user in order to satisfy the user's goal.
 {: shortdesc}

+This service is deprecated: All instances of this service are deprecated.
+Existing instances cannot be used after 19 March 2019.
+{: deprecated}

 ## Building a custom dialog
 {: #custom_dialog}